-There is only a thin layer of padding on this pack's shoulder straps.
-It's true that you are likely not going to carry as much weight in a 15L pack as a 60L backpacking pack, and so you don't need quite the same amount of framing or padding in a daypack for it to be comfortable.
-But you'll still have at least 10-15 pounds in your daypack, and having well-padded shoulder straps can make your day hike a lot more comfortable.
+We had to give this pack one of the lower scores for comfort.
+Sure, it feels great with nothing in it, but when you load up 2-3 liters of water, a day's worth of food and snacks, layers, etc., we quickly noticed the lack of padding on the shoulder straps and hip belt.
+While it's true that you are likely not going to carry as much weight in a 15L pack as a 60L backpacking pack, meaning you don't need quite the same amount of framing or padding in a daypack for it to be comfortable.
+But you'll likely still have at least 10-15 pounds in your daypack, and having well-padded shoulder straps can make your day hike a lot more comfortable.
 The good news is, the pack itself is pretty small, so it's hard to stuff it with too much gear.
-We did appreciate the attempt at a real hip belt, unlike the one-inch nylon webbing used on the REI Co-op Trail 25, or Osprey Hikelite.
+We do also appreciate the attempt at a real hip belt, unlike the one-inch nylon webbing used on some other minimalistic and fast-packing options.

-There's a pocket on the left hip belt, an MP3 holder on the shoulder strap, an ice axe holder and double compression straps on both sides.
+Mammut packed quite a few versatile and useful features in this little package.
+It doesn't have all the "bells and whistles" that some others boast, like a rain cover and open mesh back, but it does have some handy features, including a whistle on the sternum strap.
+There's a pocket on the left hip belt, a small pocket on the shoulder strap, an ice axe holder and double compression straps on both sides.
 There's also two small organizing pockets on the front for quick access items, and two deep mesh water bottle holders.
 There's an internal sleeve for a reservoir, and a cute slot for the tube to pass out of the back and onto the shoulder strap.
-Note that there's not much framing to this pack, so if you put a full reservoir in the sleeve or anything bulky in the pack for that matter, it will tend to push into your back a little, which was another reason why the comfort was compromised a bit.
+Note that there's not much framing to this pack, so if you put a full reservoir in the sleeve or anything bulky in the main compartment, it will tend to push into your back a little, which is another reason why it's not the most comfortable model.

+Unfortunately, we found this pack not particularly user-friendly.
+While packing and unpacking this bag were about par for the course, there's not a lot of adjustability going on in this pack.
+It comes in only one size, and that size is definitely on the small side.
 The back is not adjustable, and the shoulder straps and hip belt don't have extra load-lifting straps on them.
-The hip belt just barely covers our hip bones, meaning that if you have wider hips than a size 2 or 4, it might not provide you with much coverage.
-With the torso length being so short, this pack didn't quite fit our main tester.
-She passed it on to a petite friend (5'1") who raved about the pack and the fit, so if you're on the smaller side or have a shorter torso, this might be the perfect pack for you.
+The hip belt barely covers our hip bones, meaning that if you have wider hips than a size 2 or 4, it might not provide you with much coverage.
+The shorter torso length didn't quite fit our 5'6" tester.
+She passed it on to a shorter friend (5'1") who raved about it, so if you're on the smaller side or have a shorter torso, this might be the perfect pack for you.

+The Lithia Speed 15 is made with 70D ripstop nylon, and while we didn't experience any durability issues during our testing.
 The pack itself seems well made, and we didn't notice any issues with the construction.
 But we know from firsthand experience that the thinner the material, the more likely and quickly it is to get holes and tears in it.
 It's made of ripstop nylon, which means that if you do get a tear, it won't run down the pack, but it won't stop them from happening in the first place.
-This pack does have a double layer on the bottom (some packs put even thicker material on the bottom, as that is typically a high wear spot, others use two layers of material), which might help a bit.
-We'd still be careful about where we set it down though, and try not to drag it all.
+This pack does have a double layer on the bottom (some models have thicker material on the bottom, as that is typically a high wear spot, others use two layers of material), which might help a bit.
+We'd still be careful about where we set it down though, and try not to drag it at all.